If you’re facing a Virginia DUI charge, at some point you will have to decide – do I go to trial or do I take a plea?

 - Accept the offer, enter the agreed plea, and be sentenced in accordance with the agreement;

-- Reject the offer, enter a guilty plea without an agreement, and have the judge determine the appropriate sentence; or
+- Reject the offer, plead guilty without an agreement, and have the judge determine the appropriate outcome; or

-- Reject the offer, enter a plea of not guilty, and go to trial on the case.
+- Reject the offer, plead not guilty, and go to trial.

-At Abrenio Law, we believe that deciding whether to go to trial or take a plea agreement really depends upon whether the prosecutor is providing you a tangible benefit by taking the plea.
-If, not, and there’s not a high risk that you’d get a worse outcome if you’re convicted, we typically recommend going to trial.
-But ultimately, that will be your decision to make.
+At Abrenio Law, we believe that deciding whether to take a plea offer depends upon whether you’re receiving tangible benefit.
+If not, and there’s not a high risk of a judging sentencing you harshly, we typically recommend going to trial.
+Ultimately, the decision will be yours.

 Assuming that you have considered the evidence against you, you do not like the plea agreement, and your attorney has advised that trial is in your best interest (or at least NOT AGAINST your best interest), it’s not unusual to conclude that your best option is to fight the charge.

-In any case where it is likely you will receive active jail time, you MUST make personal preparations as if you were going to serve time.
+In cases where active jail time is likely, you MUST make personal preparations as if you were going to serve time.
 That means that if you have young children, you must have someone ready to care for them.
 It is not a good idea to bring them to court hoping for the best.